Tag Archives: Emilia Clarke

 I found myself immediately happy as soon as Last Christmas began, thanks to the beautiful singing at the very beginning.
 Then came Michelle Yeoh and Thompson’s fun dialogue, plus impressive comic and dramatic timing.
 Another personal highlight is the Covent Garden setting, one of my favourite parts of London.

-Overall though, Last Christmas isn’t quite my favourite London based Christmas film – and that’s largely because the story isn’t especially memorable.
-It really felt watchable at best.
+Overall, though, Last Christmas isn’t quite my favourite London-based Christmas film – and that’s largely because the story is not especially memorable.
+It felt watchable at best.
 The fact that the key revelation towards the end is one I figured out before it was confirmed also didn’t help my enjoyment of Feig’s film.

 Additionally, I expected George Michael’s music to be more prominently featured.
 However, in fairness, it may also be that it was heavily featured and I’m just not quite as familiar with Michael’s back catalogue as I thought.

 Last Christmas is kind of ‘easy viewing’ and it’s one you watch if you’re curious enough.
-Also, maybe watch it for Yeoh and Thompson’s fun performances; plus the aforementioned beautiful singing at the very beginning.
+Also, maybe watch it for Yeoh and Thompson’s fun performances, plus the aforementioned beautiful singing at the very beginning.
+It really is lovely.

 Michelle Yeoh, Emma Thompson, Emilia Clarke and Henry Golding are the stars of new comedy/romance Last Christmas, the latest from Spy (2015) and Bridesmaids (2011) director Paul Feig.